-What follows is a short description of the so called Three Pillar Model, developed by Prof. Magel's highly esteemed colleague and his predecessor as the FIG President, Prof. Dr. Peter Dale.
+Presented next is a short description of the so-called Three Pillar Model (see page 15 picture above), developed by Prof. Magel's colleague and predecessor as the FIG President, Prof. Dr. Peter Dale.
 The three pillar model is about modeling the land market and about requirements that are necessary in order for a land market to work in an efficient and effective way.
 We know that the market operates through participants buying and selling goods and services.
-These transactions need to be supported properly by three sectors - land registration and the cadastre, valuation services, and financial services - which may be presented by three regulatory pillars, standing on the legal basis of land policy:
+These transactions need to be supported properly by three sectors: land registration and the cadastre, valuation services, and financial services.
+These may be presented by three regulatory pillars, standing on the legal basis of land policy: